Can Pool Liners Shrink? Causes, Prevention & Solutions

 Maintain Proper Water Chemistry

-Keep free chlorine between 1-3 ppm using liquid chlorine (sodium hypochlorite).
-Test weekly with a reliable test kit like the Taylor K-2006C.
-Maintain pH between 7.4-7.6 for optimal liner protection.
+Keep free chlorine at the right level for your CYA (typically 4-8 ppm for a stabilized outdoor pool) using liquid chlorine (sodium hypochlorite).
+Test weekly with a reliable test kit like the Taylor K-2006C or equivalent.
+Maintain pH between 7.4-7.6 for water balance and comfort (the bigger liner risk is chronically low/acidic pH).
 Keep total alkalinity between 80-120 ppm to buffer pH changes.
 For CYA (cyanuric acid), target 30-50 ppm - higher levels require higher chlorine levels that can damage vinyl.

 Temperature Management

-If possible, avoid draining your pool when temperatures are below 65°F. When closing for winter, maintain some water in the pool to support the liner.
+If possible, avoid draining your pool when temperatures are below 65°F. When closing for winter, keep the pool full (to just below the skimmer).
+Never drain a vinyl pool — an empty liner is what shrinks and pulls off the wall.
 Consider using a pool heater to maintain temperature above 60°F during unexpected cold snaps in swimming season.

 Regular Maintenance